davidwallis/pySCOrchestrator/README.rst

 pySCOrchestrator
 ================

-forked from https://github.com/oznu/pyHyperV due to the being readonly
+This module is forked from https://github.com/oznu/pyHyperV due to the original being readonly and me wanting somewhere changes could be pushed for maintaining this for use for some backwards compatibility.

 .. image:: https://img.shields.io/pypi/v/pySCOrchestrator.svg
         :target: https://pypi.python.org/pypi/pySCOrchestrator/0.0.4